Environmental Protection Agency (EPA).

 iv.
 Describe any assumptions and provide any technical information and/or data that you used.

 v.
 If you estimate potential costs or burdens, explain how you arrived at your estimate in sufficient detail to allow for it to be reproduced.

 vi.
 Provide specific examples to illustrate your concerns and suggest alternatives.

 vii.
 Explain your views as clearly as possible, avoiding the use of profanity or personal threats.

 viii.
 Make sure to submit your comments by the comment period deadline identified.

-EPA is initiating its reviews of the pesticides identified in this document pursuant to section 3(g) of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and the Procedural Regulations for Registration Review published in the Federal Register issue of August 9, 2006, and effective on October 10, 2006 (71 FR 45719) (FRL-8080-4), you may also access this document on EPA's Internet at http://www.epa.gov/fedrgstr/EPA-PEST/2006/August/Day-09/p12904.htm.
+EPA is initiating its reviews of the pesticides identified in this document pursuant to section 3(g) of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and the Procedural Regulations for Registration Review published on August 9, 2006, and effective on October 10, 2006 (71 FR 45719) (FRL-8080-4), also at http://www.epa.gov/fedrgstr/EPA-PEST/2006/August/Day-09/p12904.htm.
 Section 3(g) of FIFRA provides, among other things, that the registrations of pesticides are to be periodically reviewed.
 The goal is a review of a pesticide's registration every 15 years.
 Under section 3(a) of FIFRA, a pesticide product may be registered or remain registered only if it meets the statutory standard for registration given in FIFRA section 3(c)(5).
 When used in accordance with widespread and commonly recognized practice, the pesticide product must perform its intended function without unreasonable adverse effects on the environment; that is, without any unreasonable risk to man or the environment, or a human dietary risk from residues that result from the use of a pesticide in or on food.

 III.
 Registration Reviews